jaydorsey/specwrk/README.md

 ```

 ### `specwrk start -c 8 spec/`
-Indended for quick-adhoc runs in development.
+Intended for quick ad-hoc local host development or single-node CI runs.
 This command starts a queue server, seeds it with examples from the `spec/` directory, and starts `8` worker processes.
 It will report the ultimate success or failure.

 ```sh
 $ start --help